jeremylynch/gatsby-source-json/readme.md

-Pull data from a JSON API endpoint into graphql
+Pull data from a JSON API endpoint and turn into gatsby nodes

 #### Install
 ```